 - 3 to 4 cups low-sodium vegetable broth

-- In a large skillet or stock pot over medium heat, add 1 olive oil.
-Add onions and peppers, sautéing until onions are soft, about five minutes.
-Add cauliflower and continue to cook until cauliflower starts to brown, 4 to 5 minutes.
-Add in the garlic and cook for one minute more.
+- Heat olive oil in a large skillet or stockpot over medium heat.
+Add onions and peppers, cooking until onions are soft, about 5 minutes.
+Then add cauliflower and continue to cook until cauliflower starts to brown.
+Add in the garlic and cook for 1 minute more.

-- Next, combine all the spices, through the clove, in a small small.
-Whisk to combine then add to the pot with cauliflower.
+- Next, combine dry spices in a small bowl.
+Whisk to combine.
+Then add to the pot with cauliflower.
 Stir and let toast for a minute.

-- Finally, add in the garbanzo beans, raisins, and 3 cups of the vegetable broth.
-Bring to a boil, reduce heat to lower and let simmer for 25 to 30 minutes, stirring and tasting occasionally.
-Sauce will thicken as it cooks but if it thickens too much, add an extra 1/2 cup of vegetable broth as needed.
-Taste and add salt at the end as the curry powder/vegetable broth may have enough without the need for extra salt.
-Serve over desired grain with a bit of fresh herbs.
+- Finally, add the chickpeas, raisins, and 3 cups of vegetable broth.
+Bring to a boil.
+Reduce heat and simmer for 25 to 30 minutes, stirring and tasting occasionally.
+Sauce will thicken as it cooks.
+Add 1/2 cup of vegetable broth as needed.
+Add salt to taste.
+Serve over grains with a fresh herbs.

-+ Raisins- this is a bit non-traditional but I usually always have raisins on hand.
-However, the original recipe calls for dried apricots + preserves- feel free to try that instead.
+Dried fruit- I always have raisins on hand.
+However, the original recipe calls for dried apricots and preserves.
+You could try those instead.

-Over the years I’ve nipped and tucked at this recipe to work on the sauce/spice profile which means I rarely deviated.
-However, a few good ideas you could try:
+Over the years, I’ve adjusted this African curry recipe to work on the sauce and spice profile.
+As a result, I rarely deviate from the recipe.
+However, a few ideas you could try:

-Greens: Add in spinach or kale for extra vegetables and a touch of brightness to the dish.
-Add them in at the end and let them cook just long enough to be tender.
+Greens: Use spinach or kale for extra vegetables.
+These greens also add a touch of brightness to the dish.
+Add them in at the end and let them cook until tender.

-Beans: I understand that nearly every curry I make has chickpeas in it.
-If you are tired of this combination, try frying tofu instead.
+Beans: There’s a trend.
+Nearly every curry I make has chickpeas in it.
+If you are tired of this combination, try it with lentils or fried tofu instead.

-Decrease the amount: While I love making big batches to eat throughout the week, this recipe works well when halved and served for two people.
+Decrease the amount: I love making big batches to eat throughout the week, but this recipe works well even when scaled down for two people.

 Cauliflower and curry go hand in hand for me.
-The cauliflower works well with the flavor of the curry spices and can be prepared in quite a few ways.
+For one thing, the cauliflower works well with the flavor of the curry spices.
+Additionally, the combo can be prepared in quite a few ways.
 A few of my favorite cauliflower/curry recipes are:

 Recipe first published in February 2010.
 Last updated January 2016.